Jaboott/YetAnotherTicTacToe/README.md

 tic-tac-toe with your friend or a bot.

 ### User Stories
-- As a user, I want to see a leaderboard
+- As a user, I want to see how many games I have won
-- As a user, I want to add my wins to a win counter
+- As a user, I want to add my moves to the tic-tac-toe game
-- As a user, I want to see my daily win loss ratio as a graph
+- As a user, I want to see a visual of the tic-tac-toe game
-- As a user, I want to have an account for the game
+- As a user, I want to add my wins to a win loss record